 “With the short, light rod you gain in the lightness of the outfit you must hold up in your arm all during the casting hours.
 You gain in the use of speed to develop line energy.
 Larger strokes and speed can be less tiring than short strokes with more power.
 Playing fish close in is easier and they can be brought to within easy reach of the fisherman.”

 Rod builders responded.
 While the nine foot rod remained the most frequently manufactured rod, shorter rods became readily available, especially in lighter line weights.

-With new resins, graphite and additional light-weight materials like boron, single-handed rods now weigh only two-three ounces.
+With new resins, graphite, and additional light-weight materials like boron, single-handed rods now weigh only two-three ounces.
 This has enabled the production of longer rods, light enough to be comfortably cast with one hand.
-Thus, manufacturers are now offering rods, ten to eleven feet in length, in lower line-weights, appropriate for trout fishing.
+Thus, manufacturers now offer rods ten to eleven feet in length in lower line-weights, appropriate for trout fishing.